wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 ## Early life

-Yuuki Konno was born on May 17, 1994, and grew up in Esashi, Iwate, Japan.
+Yuuki Konno was born on May 17, 1994, in Ninohe, Iwate, Japan, and grew up in Esashi, Iwate.
 His mother, Yūko Konno (née Jūmonji), was a nurse, and his father, Kōji Konno, was a medical assistant and later a labor activist.[^1]

 At age four or earlier, Yuuki started using a word processor and learned kanji.
 At age four, he got a computer.